CreditDecoding: Accelerating Parallel Decoding in Diffusion Large Language Models with Trace Credit: Conclusion

 \section{Conclusion}

-The history-agnostic decoding process of diffusion language models introduces substantial computational redundancy.
-We propose CreditDecoding, a training-free decoding strategy orthogonal to mainstream acceleration methods.
-For each token to be decoded, CreditDecoding assigns a trace credit score based on the model’s logits predictions from historical steps and applies this correction to the current logits.
+The history-agnostic decoding process of diffusion language models inherently suffers from substantial computational redundancy.
+To address this, we propose CreditDecoding, a training-free decoding strategy orthogonal to mainstream acceleration methods.
+Specifically, it assigns a trace credit to each candidate token by accumulating historical logit predictions from remasked steps, and subsequently fuses this credit into the current logits.

-By fully leveraging the model’s past predictions on remasked tokens for the first time, CreditDecoding reduces the complexity of current inference steps, leading to improvements in both performance and decoding efficiency, resulting in a 5.48$\times$ speedup and an average accuracy gain of $+$0.48 compared to LLaDA-8B-Instruct.
+By fully leveraging the model’s past predictions on remasked tokens, CreditDecoding reduces the complexity of current inference steps.
+This leads to simultaneous improvements in performance and decoding efficiency, achieving a 5.48$\times$ speedup and an average accuracy gain of $+$0.48 compared to standard LLaDA-8B-Instruct.

-The goal of CreditDecoding is to approach the theoretical limit of acceleration(the yellow-blue boundary in Figures\ref{fig:token confidence}(a) and (b)).
-As more powerful base models emerge, the acceleration ceiling of CreditDecoding will increase, leading to further efficiency gains in model inference.
+Ultimately, CreditDecoding aims to approach the theoretical limit of acceleration (indicated by the yellow-blue boundary in Figure~\ref{fig5:rank_correct}).
+As more powerful base models emerge, the acceleration ceiling of CreditDecoding will rise, leading to further efficiency gains in model inference.